Last year was a roller coaster for the housing market. At the beginning of the year, home values soared.

 But by December, higher mortgage rates and other factors had brought housing sales to a standstill in many places.

-As the calendar turns to 2023, the cooling in housing is likely to continue, according to Zillow.
+This year, the cooling in housing is likely to continue, according to Zillow.

 In a recent report on the state of housing in America, Anushna Prakash, economic data analyst at Zillow, says: